Ai Accountant

 Templates and Resources for Immediate Implementation

-• Basic Information, legal entity name, trade name if different, registered address, GSTIN, PAN, MSME certificate if applicable
+• Basic Information: legal entity name, trade name if different, registered address, GSTIN, PAN, MSME certificate if applicable, Udyam registration number

-• Compliance Information, applicable TDS section, GST rate for services, RCM applicability, standard payment terms
+• Compliance Information: applicable TDS section, GST rate for services, RCM applicability, e invoice compliance status, standard payment terms

 2. Invoice date